Canal: Ancient canals

 In ancient China, large canals for river transport were established as far back as the Spring and Autumn period (8th–5th centuries BC), the longest one of that period being the Hong Gou (Canal of the Wild Geese), which according to the ancient historian Sima Qian connected the old states of Song, Zhang, Chen, Cai, Cao, and Wei.
 The Caoyun System of canals was essential for imperial taxation, which was largely assessed in kind and involved enormous shipments of rice and other grains.
 By far the longest canal was the Grand Canal of China, still the longest canal in the world today and the oldest extant one.
 It is 1794 km long and was built to carry the Emperor Yang Guang between Zhuodu (Beijing) and Yuhang (Hangzhou).
 The project began in 605 and was completed in 609, although much of the work combined older canals, the oldest section of the canal existing since at least 486 BC.
 Even in its narrowest urban sections it is rarely less than 30 m wide.

 In the 5th century BC, Achaemenid king Xerxes I of Persia ordered the construction of the Xerxes Canal through the base of Mount Athos peninsula, Chalkidiki, northern Greece.
 It was constructed as part of his preparations for the Second Persian invasion of Greece, a part of the Greco-Persian Wars.
 It is one of the few monuments left by the Persian Empire in Europe.

 Greek engineers were also among the first to use canal locks, by which they regulated the water flow in the Ancient Suez Canal as early as the 3rd century BC.

 There was little experience moving bulk loads by carts, while a pack-horse would [i.e. 'could'] carry only an eighth of a ton.
 On a soft road a horse might be able to draw 5/8ths of a ton.
 But if the load were carried by a barge on a waterway, then up to 30 tons could be drawn by the same horse.

 — technology historian Ronald W. Clark referring to transport realities before the industrial revolution and the Canal age.

 Hohokam was a society in the North American Southwest in what is now part of Arizona, United States, and Sonora, Mexico.
-Their irrigation systems supported the largest population in the Southwest by 1300 CE.
+Their irrigation systems supported the largest population in the Southwest by 1300 AD.
 Archaeologists working at a major archaeological dig in the 1990s in the Tucson Basin, along the Santa Cruz River, identified a culture and people that may have been the ancestors of the Hohokam.
-This prehistoric group occupied southern Arizona as early as 2000 BCE, and in the Early Agricultural period grew corn, lived year-round in sedentary villages, and developed sophisticated irrigation canals.
+This prehistoric group occupied southern Arizona as early as 2000 BC, and in the Early Agricultural period grew corn, lived year-round in sedentary villages, and developed sophisticated irrigation canals.

 The large-scale Hohokam irrigation network in the Phoenix metropolitan area was the most complex in ancient North America.
 A portion of the ancient canals has been renovated for the Salt River Project and now helps to supply the city's water.